basilpaul/helloworld/README.md

 # Pipeline - Continuous deployment/delivery
 The dev/test pipeline consists of the below steps:

-1. Developers commit their changes o local branches.
+1. Developers commit their changes to local branches.
 2. They perform tests and local deployment using minikube
 3. Once the changes have been reviewed, the branch is merged to release branch
-4. The automated deployment pipeline will be configured to spin up EKS clusters in AWS and deploy the app in an integration environment
+4. The automated deployment pipeline will be configured to deploy the app to EKS in an integration environment
 5. Automated tests will run here
-6. A conitnuous delivery (user intervention) or contnuous deployment (fully automated) can be used to promote to production
+6. A continuous delivery (user intervention) or contnuous deployment (fully automated) can be used to promote to production

 # Production Hosting